ArtRand/signalAlign/Manual.md

 ## SignalAlign Manual

 **UPDATED for R9 refactor**
-Updated 10/12/16 - Working to integrate new matrichor base caller
+Updated 12/19/16 - Working to integrate new matrichor base caller, and multi-contig reference sequences

 ### Introduction
 SignalAlign is a hidden Markov model (HMM) software package for aligning the ionic current signal from the Oxford Nanopore Technologies (ONT) MinION to a reference sequence and inferring properties of the reference sequence.

 ### Installation
 1. Recursively clone this repo `git clone --recursive https://github.com/ArtRand/signalAlign.git`
-2. cd into the directory and run `make`
+2. Make a virtual environment in the directory `virtualenv venv`
+3. Activate it `. venv/bin/activate`
+4. Pip install the requirements `pip install -r requirements.txt`
+5. run `make`
-3. Test the installation by running `make test`
+6. Test the installation by running `make test`
-4. All of the programs can be found in the `/bin/` directory
+7. All of the programs can be found in the `/bin/` directory

 ### Quick Start
 1. Install